hbctraining/DGE_workshop/lessons/09b_sleuth.md

   <img src="../img/sleuth_mov10_heatmap.png" width="600"/>
 </p>

-In addition to a plot to look at count densities between sample groups, which should be similar for DE testing:
+In addition there is a histogram plot to explore count densities between sample groups, which should be similar for DE testing.
+The count densities represent the proportion of genes (on the y-axis) associated with the number of counts (designated on the x-axis):

 ```r
 plot_group_density(oe, use_filtered = TRUE, units = "est_counts",